-The Men’s Traditional Dance is a “warrior’s” dance that originated from the western plains.
-The dancers are distinguished by a circular item on the back known as a “bustle’ which is constructed of Eagle Feathers and other materials.
+The Men’s Traditional Dance is a “warrior’s” dance that originated in the western plains.
+The dancers are distinguished by a circular piece on their back known as a “bustle’ which is constructed of Eagle Feathers and other materials.
 The dancer tells the story of the warrior who may be on the hunt, or on the warpath.
 During this dance you will see the dancer crouching, looking off into the distance, looking at the ground, and forward bursts.
 The dancers regalia is adorned with items needed for not only battle but also for healing.
-Although some dancers stay true to ‘tribal’ colours and designs, the outfit is designed to the dancer’s preference.
+Although some dancers stay true to traditional colours and designs, the outfit is designed to the dancer’s preference.
 The dance style is accompanied by a slower-to-medium fast drum beat.

 The Men’s Grass Dance is a dance that originated in the western plains where the landscape is void of trees and abundant with long grass.
 There are several origin stories on the dance with some tribes having warrior societies.
 Some believe that dancers cleared an area of an impending ceremony of all the grass.
 Others believe that it is a dance of acknowledgement to the power of items in nature such as the sweetgrass, used in nearly ALL native ceremonies.
 The dancers have long flowing yarn and ribbon on their outfits to mimic that long flowing grass blowing in the wind.
 It is accompanied by stepping and swaying.
 The dance style is accompanied by a medium-fast drum beat.

 The Women’s Traditional Dance is a dance of honour, respect and inspiration.
 In many First Nation teachings, women are held in the highest regard.
 First, and foremost, for being givers of life, but also for other qualities and contributions that bind families and communities together, such as wisdom, strength, and pride.
-There are several “medicines” such as tobacco, sage, sweetgrass, etc. carried by the dancer.
+The dancer will sometimes carry a combination of several “medicines” such as tobacco, sage, and sweetgrass.
 The dance is very stoic, with minimal movement.
-Typically there is detailed and high quality bead, fabric, ribbon and feather work put into the outfit.
+Typically there is detailed and high quality designs using beads, fabrics, ribbons and feathers in the regalia.
 The dance is accompanied by a slower to medium-fast drum beat.

-The Women’s Jingle Dress Dance originated from the Great Ojibway Nation of Northern Ontario and Minnesota, this special dance is considered to be “healing” in nature.
+The Women’s Jingle Dress Dance originated from the Great Ojibway Nation of Northern Ontario and Minnesota, this special dance is considered to be healing in nature.
 It is believed to be given to the people from the sky-world, as a ceremony to help those who are in need of spiritual lifting.
-From its creation to modern day, dancers are still called upon whenever there is a member of the Pow-wow circle or community who are in need of spiritual help due to tragic and unfortunate circumstances.
-Young women who decide to take up the jingle dress dance are handed down protocol and teachings by senior dancers, explaining their roles and responsibilities when wearing the dress.
-The dress is also unique in its creation in that metal cones are fixating to the dress to create a “shook” type of sound which is said to be heard on the “other” side, just like the “drum”.
+From its creation to modern day, dancers are still called upon when there is a member of the Pow Wow Circle or Community in need of spiritual support due to tragic and unfortunate circumstances.
+Young women who take up the jingle dress dance are handed down protocol and teachings by senior dancers, including their roles and responsibilities when wearing the Jingle Dress.
+The dress is uniquely designed with affixed metal cones to create a “shook” type of sound when the dancer moves, which is said to be heard on the “other side”, just like the drum.

-The Women’s Fancy Shawl Dance is relatively modern, and is a way for women to showcase how athletic, fast and light footed they can be.
-It has been nicknamed the ‘butterfly’ dance because of the wide and colourful shawl worn by the dancer.
-Emphasis is also put on the outfit design, with plenty of detailed, colourful and eye-catching patterns used in the ribbon and material work.
-It is unique in the way that it is the only dance style that doesn’t employ noisemakers, such as bells or jingles.
+The Women’s Fancy Shawl Dance is a way for women to showcase how athletic, fast, and light footed they can be.
+It has been nicknamed the “Butterfly Dance” because of the wide, colourful shawl worn by the dancer.
+Emphasis is also put on the regalia’s design, with plenty of detailed, colourful, and eye-catching patterns used in the ribbon and design work.
+This dance is unique because it is the only dance style that doesn’t employ noisemakers, such as bells or jingles.